ForgottenScream/my-qubes-journey/docs/source/intro.rst

 Understanding Use Cases
 -----------------------

-One of the Qubes OS introduction pages talks about use cases.
+One of the Qubes OS introduction pages talks about `use cases <https://doc.qubes-os.org/en/latest/user/how-to-guides/how-to-organize-your-qubes.html>`_ for organizing qubes.
 When I first read it, it went over my head.
 I didn’t care about use cases — I wanted *results*.

 Now I get it.